mohitkulpe/Projects/Machine Learning Project/Movie Rating Prediction/README.md

 Movie Ratings Prediction using Genre as a Content

-Here I've implement a content-based recommendation algorithm.
+Here I've implemented a content-based recommendation algorithm.
 It will use the list of genres for a movie as the content.
 Then Cosine similarity will be used to find nearest items.